BEEBSDONE/Meshell_Messenger/README.md

-# React + TypeScript + Vite
+# MESHELL MESSENGER

+You can access the messenger on [MeShell Messenger](https://msg.meshell.io)

+This is a messenger based on Nostr protocol.
+For more information, please refer to [NOSTR Protocol Docs](https://github.com/nostr-protocol/nostr)

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
+If you want to contribute, this template provides a minimal setup to get React working in Vite with HMR and some ESLint rules for your developement environment.

 Currently, two official plugins are available: